ujjwal476/Netflix-analysis-and-suggestion/index.md

      Prediction of rating
      Suggestion according to classification of rating and directors

+You can click [here](Duration and rating analysis.md) for next page.

 You can use the [editor on GitHub](https://github.com/ujjoli/third-individual-project/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.